igordejanovic/parglare/README.md

 - Docs
 - Tables caching/loading (currently tables are calculated whenever `Parser` is instantiated)
-- Support for language comments.
-Whitespace handling which is currently provided will be integrated with comment support.
 - GLR parsing (Tomita's algorithm)
 - Error recovery